V0XNIHILI/autolightning/README.md

 #### Hooks overview

-Similar to models, you can customize the data loading behavior by using hooks.
-TorchMate adds the following new hooks:
+Similar to models, you can customize the data loading behavior by using hooks. autolightning adds the following new hooks:

 - `configure_configuration(self, cfg: Dict)`
 - `get_common_transform(self, moment: str)`